teneta-io/telegram-poc-bot/README.md

-# TENETA Proof of Concept telegram bot
+# TENETA Proof of Concept Telegram bot

 ## Starting to communicate with a bot